mindstorm8191/settlerswarlords/notes/tasklist.md

 1. Get the world map to generate as players are created, so they have a place to exist in the world.
 2. Get player locations to be decided on as they are created.
 3. Get biome content to actually generate, instead of using 'plains' for everywhere.
-4. Add workers around the player.
-They'll be idle when the game begins
-5. Allow players to build a lean-to.
+4. Allow players to build a lean-to.
 These must be placed beside a tree trunk.
 We may decide to go with the menu based item selection that Factorio does
-6. Add a Rock Knapper, and allow workers to complete work there.
+5. Add a Rock Knapper, and allow workers to complete work there.
 Remember that these should only allow one recipe to be completed in them.
-7. Work on adding additional players to an existing game map.
+6. Work on adding additional players to an existing game map.
 We will need to space them out sufficiently; maybe 40 chunks will do
-8. Add additional fields to chunks, including pollution.
+7. Add additional fields to chunks, including pollution.
 Players won't be able to generate pollution until they can run fires.
 Trees will absorb pollution.
     -   Pollution will rise only so high, but will spread out more than rise.
     -   We could have different properties to pollution, based on what is released into the air
     -   High pollution levels should slow plant growth, or kill it off if too high
-9. On the server side, wrap the code that validates users into a common function.
+8. On the server side, wrap the code that validates users into a common function.
 Use it to also check when a user's session has expired, so we can have them log in again.

 Later objectives